By Shahid Mishra

 There are three different modes that individuals seem to enter when becoming a parent.
 The first mode is when an individual becomes resistant to the role of parent and subconsciously or otherwise grows to fear that the new label of ‘parent’ will strip away their personal freedoms and identity, leaving them an empty shell of an individual.

 The parents in this mode either resist their parenting duties entirely or, more commonly, try to make parenting a scheduled affair.
 Attempting to fit parenting into a neat little box doesn’t work and this leads to stress for both the parent and the child.
 The parent’s actions seem to constantly say “Why are you doing this to me?” while the child is often thinking “I can’t do anything right.”
 This isn’t an ideal expression of the parent/child relationship.

 The third mode is confusion.
-These individuals take their role as parents seriously but have no concrete expectations or plan in regards to parenting.
-They don’t have all the answers and are not afraid to say it but this parenting mode leaves them more open for moment-to-moment change depending on their emotions, circumstances and mental state.
+These individuals take their role as parents seriously but have no concrete expectations or plans in regards to parenting.
+They don’t have all the answers and are not afraid to say it but this parenting mode leaves them more open to moment-to-moment change depending on their emotions, circumstances, and mental state.

 The meditating parent has much more grace and patience to extend to their children and these traits are key to successfully raising a child.
 Many parents may be encouraged to start the practice of meditating on a daily basis for the sake of their children but continue the practice well beyond the parenting years for their own personal enrichment.